Dr Jonathan Vincent

 My research focuses on the nature and experience of life course transitions for disabled university students and graduates, with particular emphases on education and employment.
 I am also interested in how belonging in higher education is theorised and experienced.

 I typically draw on qualitative, and where possible inclusive, methodologies to uncover rich data from among hard-to-reach populations.
-I am engaged in a range of ongoing collaborations across the United Kingdom, Malaysia, Finland, Canada, and the United States of America.
+I am engaged in a range of ongoing collaborations in the UK and internationally and I am Principal Investigator for the following projects:

 In-between belonging for disabled staff and PhD students: a qualitative study across UK universities